Free Online Calculators

 This table matches the grade point values used in this calculator.
 Use it to manually verify any grade before you enter it.
 For the latest policy details, refer to the UF undergraduate catalog and registrar.

-A grade point deficit (GPD) at UF is the shortfall between the quality points you earned and the quality points you would need to meet a required GPA (such as the 2.0 minimum for good undergraduate standing).
+A Grade Point Deficit (GPD) at UF is the shortfall between the quality points you earned and the quality points you would need to meet a required GPA (such as the minimum 2.0 cumulative GPA for good undergraduate standing).
 If your cumulative GPA falls below 2.0, you accumulate a deficit relative to that standard.

 Use this formula: